MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/heat-map-module/heatmaplayer-class.md

 manager: "stevelom"
 ms.service: "bing-maps"
 ---

 # HeatMapLayer Class

-This is the main class thate provides that heat map functionality.
+This is the main class that provides that heat map functionality.

 ## Constructor